 Assign custom access levels for IAP-secured resources

-To assign custom access levels for IAP-secured resources from the Google Cloud Console, follow the instructions in Applying an access level for IAP-secured resources.
+To assign access levels for IAP-secured resources from the Google Cloud console, follow the instructions in Apply an access level for IAP-secured resources.